 Q: Do you repair phones, tables or kindles?

-A: Sadly no – we specialize only in PC, Apple (desktop & laptop) repair.
+A: Sadly no – we specialize in desktop & laptop repair.

 Q: I’m tired of getting viruses on my PC.
 What is the best way to protect against them?

-A: First of all, be aware there is no 100% solution.
+A: First, be aware there is no 100% solution.
 The reason is simple: it’s a perpetual race and the virus writers are always ahead.
 The cycle goes as follows: a virus is created, sent out on the web, this then infects a machine that spreads to others and is eventually detected as a threat by antivirus companies.
-Then, they have to find a way to destroy the virus before putting an update available for download.
-So, technically, between the moment the virus is sent out on the web and the moment your antivirus is updated, there will be a period of time while you are vulnerable.
+Then, they must find a way to destroy the virus before putting an update available for download.
+So, technically, between the moment the virus is sent out on the web and the moment your antivirus is updated, there will be a period while you are vulnerable.
 However, keeping your antivirus as up to date as possible and running a full scan of your computer regularly will significantly reduce the risk of infection.

-There are two types of antivirus software out there: free ones (AVG, Avira, Avast, etc.) and some you have to pay for.
-Free antivirus software are OK but bear in mind that nothing is really free in this life!
+There are two types of antivirus software out there: free ones (AVG, Avira, Avast, etc.) and those you pay for.
+Free antivirus software is OK but bear in mind that nothing is really free in this life!
 The antivirus packages that you pay for offer a much more comprehensive protection for your machine.
 This is especially true as one of the main benefits of being a paying customer, updates are usually more frequent and prioritised over free antivirus users.

 Recent tests showed that the best paid antivirus packages that were available were products from BitDefender, Eset and Kaspersky.
-For free packages, we recommend AVG Free, Avast Free and Avira Personal.
+For free packages, we recommend Avast Free and Avira Personal.

 Q: My computer is getting slow, should I add more RAM to it?

-A: As much as RAM helps to increase the speed of your computer, this isn’t the only element to take into account.
+A: As much as RAM helps to increase the speed of your computer, this isn’t the only element to consider.
 The overall speed of your computer is mainly the result of a combination between your hard drive, your CPU and the Ram.
 On the other hand, viruses or old programs, etc. can also significantly impact on the way your computer runs.

 A: That’s a tough one to answer.
 It depends on the state the drive is in and what happened to it.
-However, chances are we’ll be able to retrieve all or part of the data.
-What is crucial in increasing the chances of data retrieval is to come an see us ASAP once you detect there is an issue with your drive.
+However, chances are we will be able to retrieve all or part of the data.
+What is crucial in increasing the chances of the data retrieval is to come and see us as soon as you can after you detect that there is an issue with your drive.

 A: NO!!!
-In 99% of the cases, it is cheaper to replace the screen rather than buying a new laptop!
+In 99% of the cases, it is cheaper to replace the screen than to buy a new laptop!

 Q: My laptop is getting hot, is it normal and what can I do about it?

-Bring your laptop over to us for a good clean once a year.
-It will maintain the performance of your laptop and increase its life expectancy.
+We like to recommend a good clean at least once a year.
+This maintains the performance of your laptop and increases its life expectancy.